loko-ai/loko-components/docs/decorators.rst

 ==========

 In order to link the Loko's components to your services you have to create ``POST`` methods.
-You can use :py:meth:`~loko_extensions.business.decorators.extract_value_args` to extract value and args from services.
+Depending on the selected web framework, you can utilize the decorator :py:meth:`~loko_extensions.business.decorators.extract_value_args` if using Sanic or Flask, or the decorator :py:meth:`~loko_extensions.business.decorator_fastapi.ExtractValueArgsFastAPI` for FastAPI, to extract value and args from services.
-It works both with Flask and Sanic frameworks.

 Example:

 .. code-block:: python